 - Pour batter into prepared pan and spread it out evenly.
 Bake for 25-30 minutes until a skewer comes out clean.
 For a 9-inch cake it will be closer to 25 minutes.
 Transfer the cake to a wire rack to cool.

-- For the frosting, combine soft cream cheese, soft butter, icing sugar and vanilla in a medium bowl and beat with an electric hand mixer until smooth and creamy and fluffy.
+- Make the frosting.
+Combine soft cream cheese, soft butter, icing sugar and vanilla in a medium bowl and beat with an electric hand mixer until smooth and creamy and fluffy.
 Spread the frosting evenly over the cooled cake and top with extra toasted pecans.

 Chad